 Information and communication technologies have been on the frontlines of the COVID-19 response.
 The crisis has accelerated the digitalization of many businesses and services, including teleworking and video conferencing systems in and out of the workplace, as well as access to healthcare, education, and essential goods and services.

-As the pandemic reshapes the way in which we work, keep in touch, go to school and shop for essentials, it has never been more important to bridge the digital divide for the 3.6 billion people who remain offline, unable to access online education, employment or critical health and sanitation advice.
+As the pandemic reshapes the way we work, keep in touch, go to school, and shop for essentials, it has never been more important to bridge the digital divide for the 3.6 billion people who remain offline, unable to access online education, employment, or critical health and sanitation advice.
 The 2020 Financing for Sustainable Development Report provides policy options to harness the potential of digital technologies.

 Once the acute phase of the COVID-19 crisis is over, governments will need investments in infrastructure more than ever to accelerate economic recovery, create jobs, reduce poverty, and stimulate productive investment.

-The World Bank estimates that developing countries need to invest around 4.5 per cent of GDP to achieve the Sustainable Development Goals and at the same time limit global warming to no more than 2 degrees Celsius.
+The World Bank estimates that developing countries need to invest around 4.5 percent of GDP to achieve the Sustainable Development Goals and limit global warming to no more than 2 degrees Celsius.

 Facts and Figures